-A visit to an Ipoh night market (or pasar malam) is a golden opportunity to sample local fare and street food.
-Or try your hand at bargaining with the locals!
+A visit to a night market (or pasar malam) in Ipoh is a golden opportunity to sample local fare and street food.
+And try your hand at bargaining with the locals!

 You can find all sorts of things at the night markets besides food.
 From household items, electrical goods, souvenirs, shoes, toys and more.

-With the exception of Gerbang Malam night market in Ipoh New Town, there’s a different night market location every day of the week in Ipoh!
+Except for Gerbang Malam night market in Ipoh New Town, there’s a different location for the local market every day of the week!

 Table Of Contents:

-The night markets open in the evening.
+The night markets are open in the evening.
 Usually from 6:30pm right on to 10:30pm!
+If you see a storm brewing by late afternoon though, it is to be expected that there will be less vendors opening.

 Day Of The Week | Night Market |